Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 >
 > **Wingfoiling**
 >
 > 4.1.
-The windsurfing conditions 1.1 - 3.1 will also apply to the UKWA wingfoiling rankings.
+The windsurfing criteria 1.1 - 3.1 will also apply to the UKWA wingfoiling rankings.
 >
 > 4.1.1.
 The only difference is the use of 25 knots and 23 knots as the criteria for 2.1 and 2.2.1 respectively.
 >